 Binding Freedom Inserts

-I chose a pair of skis that had already had both Markers and Dynafits installed at one point in their life, so all I needed to do was redrill the two different binding patterns with the special insert-sized bit (6.5mm) and then follow the straightforward insert installation process.
-Binding Freedom is now part of Sun Valley Ski Tools (SVST) and you get all of the tools and parts required for the process through SVST.
+I chose a pair of skis that had already had Marker and Dynafit bindings installed at some point in their life, so all I needed to do was redrill the two different binding patterns with the special insert-sized bit (6.5mm) and then follow the straightforward insert installation process.
+Binding Freedom is now part of Sun Valley Ski Tools (SVST), and you get all of the tools and parts required for the process through SVST.
 The inserts themselves are all the same, but you must specify your binding models, so you get the proper length and head style on the screws that thread into the inserts.
 The helpful folks at SVST have it all lined out for ya.
 They also have an impressive variety of paper jigs for just about every ski binding available for download on their website.
-These paper binding jigs are key if you need to drill the ski for the first time for one or both of the bindings.
+These paper-binding jigs are key if you need to drill the ski for the first time with one or both bindings.

 Here’s the big picture process: